Coronavirus pandemic: Mission Viejo doctor explains success with COVID-19 patients

 "The other aspect of care that's been very successful is something called proning.
 What that is, is we take the patients and actually lay them on their stomach," he said.
 "By putting the patients on their stomach, you increase the blood flow to the front of the lungs, the healthier part of the lungs."

-In the COVID Isolation Unit, they've had at least 30 patients who have needed this aggressive care.
+In the COVID Isolation Unit, at least 30 patients have needed the aggressive care.
 Of those, five are already home.
 The hospital has had one death because of COVID-19, but says many more did not get critically ill.
-He says our efforts to prevent the spread have made a huge difference.
+Goldberg said efforts to prevent the spread have made a huge difference.

 "Our health system was able to give the time and care to these patients to get them through this critical illness because we were not overwhelmed," Goldberg said.